jasoncorpuz/quiz-app/README.md

 # quiz-app
-video game quiz app!
-User experience requirements
-The following requirements cover what the app must do, from the user's perspective.

 The starting screen should have a button that users can click to start the quiz.
 Users should be prompted through a series of at least 5 multiple choice questions that they can answer.